aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-color/_index.md

 ### **SVG Color Codes**

-To specify an SVG color, you can take color names, RGB or RGBA values, HEX values, HSL or HSLA values.
+To specify an SVG color, you can take Color Names, RGB or RGBA values, HEX values, HSL or HSLA values.
 The following examples will use different ways to set fill and stroke characteristics, let's consider them:

 1. **SVG Color Names**.
 There are the [147 color names](https://www.w3.org/TR/SVG11/types.html#ColorKeywords) defined by the Scalable Vector Graphics (SVG) Specification.
 You may set  named colors like this: `stroke="Green"` or `fill="Red"`.